Console Commands and Jobs

 Install Concrete with c5:install

-Use this to install Concrete.
-Example:
+Use this command to install Concrete:

-concrete/bin/concrete5 c5:install --db-server=DB_SERVER --db-username=DB_USERNAME --db-password=DB_PASSWORD --db-database=DB_NAME --site=SITE_NAME --starting-point=STARTING_POINT --admin-email=EMAIL --admin-password=PASSWORD --default-locale=LOCALE
+concrete/bin/concrete c5:install --db-server=DB_SERVER --db-username=DB_USERNAME --db-password=DB_PASSWORD --db-database=DB_NAME --site=SITE_NAME --starting-point=STARTING_POINT --admin-email=EMAIL --admin-password=PASSWORD --default-locale=LOCALE

 Where:

-• DB_SERVER is the database server name (add :port for custom ports)
+• DB_SERVER is the database server name (add :port for custom ports).

-• DB_USERNAME is the database username
+• DB_USERNAME is the database username.

-• DB_PASSWORD is the database password
+• DB_PASSWORD is the database password.

-• DB_NAME is the database name (should exist and be empty)
+• DB_NAME is the database name (should exist and be empty).

-• SITE_NAME is the new Concrete site's name
+• SITE_NAME is the new Concrete site's name.

-• STARTING_POINT is the initial data set (elemental_full or elemental_blank)
+• STARTING_POINT is the initial data set (elemental_full or elemental_blank).

-• EMAIL is the admin account's email
+• EMAIL is the admin account's email.

-• PASSWORD is the admin account's password
+• PASSWORD is the admin account's password.

-• LOCALE is the site language (default en_US)
+• LOCALE is the site language (default en_US).

-concrete/bin/concrete5 c5:install [--db-server DB-SERVER] [--db-username DB-USERNAME] [--db-password DB-PASSWORD] [--db-database DB-DATABASE] [--site SITE] [--canonical-url CANONICAL-URL] [--canonical-ssl-url CANONICAL-SSL-URL] [--starting-point STARTING-POINT] [--admin-email ADMIN-EMAIL] [--admin-password ADMIN-PASSWORD] [--demo-username DEMO-USERNAME] [--demo-password DEMO-PASSWORD] [--demo-email DEMO-EMAIL] [--language LANGUAGE] [--site-locale SITE-LOCALE] [--config CONFIG] [--attach] [--force-attach] [-i|--interactive]
+concrete/bin/concrete c5:install [--db-server DB-SERVER] [--db-username DB-USERNAME] [--db-password DB-PASSWORD] [--db-database DB-DATABASE] [--site SITE] [--canonical-url CANONICAL-URL] [--canonical-ssl-url CANONICAL-SSL-URL] [--starting-point STARTING-POINT] [--admin-email ADMIN-EMAIL] [--admin-password ADMIN-PASSWORD] [--demo-username DEMO-USERNAME] [--demo-password DEMO-PASSWORD] [--demo-email DEMO-EMAIL] [--language LANGUAGE] [--site-locale SITE-LOCALE] [--config CONFIG] [--attach] [--force-attach] [-i|--interactive]

 Sample session:

-$ concrete/bin/concrete5 c5:install ...
+$ concrete/bin/concrete c5:install ...

 5%: Starting installation and creating directories.